sbancuz/Appunti/CPU multiplexing.md

 tags:
   - OS
 ---
-CPU multiplexing is a technique used to maximize resource utilization.
+CPU multiplexing is a technique used to maximize resource utilization by running stuff [[Kernel Concurrency|concurrently]].
 This works by **context switching** to another process while the current one is idling, e.g. waiting for a keystroke.
 This allows other programs to execute concurrently.
 Of course just waiting till a process is idle isn't a great idea, it could easily happen that a process will hog all resources and never go to sleep, and other processes won't ever progress, so we introduce **time quantums**.

 ![[time quantums.png]]